Neeye Oli

-"Neeye Oli" is the 2021 Tamil song composed by Santhosh Narayanan and Shan Vincent de Paul, who also recorded the track along with Navz-47; with lyrics for the track being written by Arivu and Shan Vincent de Paul.
+"Neeye Oli" is a 2021 song composed by Santhosh Narayanan and Shan Vincent de Paul, who also recorded the track along with Navz-47; with lyrics for the track being written by Arivu and Shan Vincent de Paul.
 It is the second release from the studio album Made in Jaffna curated by Shan which was under production for four years.
 It released on 30 June 2021 by the music label/management Maajja, an independent platform launched by A. R. Rahman.
 The song is used as the theme track for Pa.
 Ranjith-directorial Sarpatta Parambarai.

 Premise

 The song was picturised on the character Kabilan (Arya), who had his share of ups-and-downs in his life, but is eventually trying to bounce back with all his might.
 While writing the song, Shan had found it "easy to connect with the song because it was reflective of his journey" and considered it as him channeling the inner Muhammad Ali.